 What's the historical context of this project?

 From the 1940s through the 1960s, over the protests of the local NAACP and neighborhood associations, city-led car-oriented planning robbed local residents of Druid Hill Park’s public health benefits.
 Literally paving the way for white flight, highway projects cut off the predominantly working class Jewish and African American neighborhoods from the park in exchange for faster commute times for mostly white suburban residents.
 Construction of the 1948 Druid Hill Expressway and 1963 Jones Falls Expressway resulted in the widening of Auchentoroly Terrace and Druid Park Lake Drive from two lane, park-front residential streets into a roaring five-to-nine-lane-wide highways equipped with only a handful of routinely ignored crosswalks.

 We have received support and input from a number of organizations including:

 Reservoir Hill Improvement Council

 Want to sponsor the Big Jump Block Party, bring out your step team, be a food vendor, table for your organization, volunteer, or something else?
 Want to partner to run exercise or recreation programming in the Big Jump outside of the event?
 Other ideas?
-Email firstname.lastname@example.org to get involved!
+Sign up to volunteer or email email@example.com to get involved!